grindlemire/gothem-stack/README.md

 I usually use postgres and [sqlc](https://sqlc.dev/) and they work great.
 If people start to use this and want to see that added in I'll do so.

 ### But Gotham is spelled with an 'a'....
-Yea I know it's spelled with an 'a' :] I was trying to come up with a name that was easier to say and interact with and gothem is what I came up with.
+Yea I know it's spelled with an 'a' :] I was trying to come up with a name that was easier to say and interact with than 'htmx-templ-template' and gothem is what I came up with.